angeligma/esp32-temperature-sensor/README.md

-## ESP32 I2C Environmental Display
+## ESP32 I2C Temperature/Humidity Sensor

 A native C++ embedded systems project on the ESP32C3 that drives an I2C LCD and an I2C temperature/humidity sensor over a single shared bus, with live